google/eleventy-high-performance-blog/posts/sixthpostdraft.md

 ---
-title: This is my fifth post.
+title: This is my sixth post.
-description: Draft
+description: Draft post from the future
 date: 2099-06-23
 layout: layouts/post.njk
 ---